mattermost/docs/source/onboard/ad-ldap-groups-synchronization.rst

 - Creating groups by synchronization with your AD/LDAP system groups.
 - Syncing groups to pre-defined roles in Mattermost.
 - AD/LDAP nested groups.
-- Using synchronized groups to manage `membership of teams and Private channels </onboard/ad-ldap-groups-synchronization.html#synchronizing-teams-and-channels>`_.
+- Using synchronized groups to manage :ref:`membership of teams and Private channels <onboard/ad-ldap-groups-synchronization:synchronize teams and channels>`.

 For a technical overview of the feature by Martin Kraft, who led the development of the feature, please see `this blog post <https://developers.mattermost.com/blog/ldap-nested-groups-modelling-and-representation-in-code>`__.